GoPro action camera mounted on a chest harness

 • 8K spherical video is the highest 360 resolution in any consumer GoPro

-• Replaceable lenses solve the chronic 360 camera problem of scratched glass requiring full replacement
+• Replaceable lenses solve the chronic 360 camera problem of scratched glass

-• Body-waterproof for water sports, surfing, and motion-water filming
+• Body-waterproof for water sports and surfing

 Cons